[Editor’s note: This story was previously published in September 2018. It has since been updated and republished.]

 Gilead Sciences (GILD)

 Thanks to an unpredictable political environment, and an extremely-competitive atmosphere, several pharmaceuticals have underperformed this year.
-Gilead Sciences (NASDAQ:GILD) is no exception, with GILD shares having gained only 3% YTD under choppy conditions.
+Gilead Sciences (NASDAQ:GILD) is no exception, with GILD shares having gained only a little more than 1% YTD under choppy conditions.

 But in the long run, I don’t expect this pressured situation to continue.
 Recently, Gilead announced positive results from a late-stage clinical trial of a rheumatoid arthritis drug.
 Additionally, management is looking forward to developing iterations of its HIV drug, Biktarvy.
 GILD could develop an injectable version of Biktarvy for patients who are resistant to the drug.